fluxcd/helm-operator-get-started/README.md

 * set the automation filter to `glob:hotfix-*`
 * make the CI tooling publish images from my hotfix branch to `stefanprodan/podinfo:hotfix-sha`

+### Production promotions with sem ver

-For production, instead of tagging the images with the Git commit, I would use [Semantic Versioning](https://semver.org).
+For production, instead of tagging the images with the Git commit, I will use [Semantic Versioning](https://semver.org).

 Let's assume that I want to promote the code from the `stg` branch into `master` and do a production release.
-After merging the `stg` into `master` I would cut a release by tagging `master` with my new version `0.4.11`.
+After merging `stg` into `master` via a pull request, I would cut a release by tagging `master` with version `0.4.10`.

 When I push the git tag, the CI will publish a new image in the `repo/app:git_tag` format: